Step-by-Step

 The implant might not work perfectly, and you may need adjustments or, in rare cases, another surgery.

-7. Major Risks like Facial nerve palsy (injury of the nerve that moves your face) are extremely rare.
+7. Major Risks are extremely rare.
+Persistent facial nerve palsy (injury of the nerve that moves your face) has been reported, but the risk is less than 1 in 1000.

 Is Cochlear Implant Surgery Safe?